![]() |

 Salmon

 They have fur and if it’s windy or something they go and cuddle up in a cave.
+Wrap-Up

-Nope.
-I’m all done.
-Thanks for the pencil Marta.
-[I gave him a pencil as a thank you for helping me.]
+pencil Marta.
+[I gave him a pencil as a

 This interview is a valuable resource for use of the Tree Homes GEMS guide in a first grade classroom.
 The information obtained from this interview allows the teacher to understand what a first grade student may already know, be confused about, or have little to no information relating to lessons in the Tree Homes GEMS Guide.
 Knowing the students background knowledge is vital to preparing an effective lesson or unit.
 When preparing to teach the Tree Homes unit, the teacher should consider what is familiar and what information is unfamiliar as to allocate an appropriate amount of time to each lesson and/or project accordingly.
 As an example, if I were to teach this GEMS to the class that this student is part of, I would adjust my calendar as to allow more time for the lessons on raccoons and bears since the students already had learned about owls.
+This interview also aids in developing appropriate additional lessons, assessments, modifications, and adaptations to lessons and projects.
+Interviewing a child, or all students, to gather information about their background knowledge proves to be extremely useful when preparing a lesson or unit.